Farial-mahmod/Meeting-Notes-App-iOS/README.md

 # Meeting Notes App iOS

-## App Objective: iOS app developed using Swift to smoothly take notes in meetings and elsewhere.
+## App Objective: iOS app developed using Swift to smoothly take notes in meetings and keep the notes saved locally without internet connection.
 ### Why Felt Necessity:
 In my last job, I had to take notes on paper during the meetings.
 I felt that I should develop an app that makes it easy to save notes instantly without any hassle during the meetings.
 So, I started working on this simple-featured app.
 Using own app to assist myself and others feels great.